 The double-faced ‘pavilion and greenhouse’ at the upper end of the menagerie provided a place for ladies to drink tea when visiting to admire the flora and fauna.
 The building must have been a real opportunity for the family to impress guests – exotic animals, an ‘architectural greenhouse’ full of rare imported plants, and a cup of tea – at that date still a luxury item.

-The Greenhouse was later adapted as a home for an important collection of Camellias, and was suitably renamed.
+The Greenhouse, which was described as ‘new’ in 1724, was remodelled later in the century and then in the 19th century it was adapted as a home for an important collection of Camellias, and was suitably renamed.
 Camellias provide welcome winter colour, and were in bloom when they were placed on the coffin of Viscount Milton, son of the 6th Earl Fitzwilliam, in January 1877.
 The Camellia House fell into disrepair after the house was requisitioned during World War Two, although the Camellias still grew amid the dereliction, and recent clearance work has re-revealed their glory.
 The building will be restored as a cafe and tea will once more be drunk there, which is appropriate really as tea (Camellia sinensis) is a close relation of the ornamental camellia.

 Not too far away from Wentworth is Bawtry Hall, which can be found on the edge of the village of the same name, close to the border with Nottinghamshire.
 The estate was purchased by Pemberton Milnes in 1779, and soon after that date he built a new mansion to the design of Doncaster architect William Lindley.
 Milnes died in 1795, and the estate passed to his daughter, Bridget, who in 1775 had married Peter Auriol Hay Drummond, a son of the then Archbishop of York.
 The couple had lived at Bawtry Hall during her father’s lifetime, paying a peppercorn rent from at least 1789.
 In 1793 a visitor described ‘Mr Drummond’s very pretty grounds’; the highlight was ‘a Charming Avery (sic) fancifully built, enclosing some beautiful Pheasants, particularly the golden.’